1 dead after shooting in North York, police say | CBC News

 1 dead after shooting in North York, police say

-One person is dead after a shooting in Toronto's northwest end, police say.
+Police called to home in Bathurst and Steeles area; victim pronounced dead at scene

-One person is dead after a shooting in Toronto's northwest end, police say.
+One person is dead and another is in custody after a shooting in Toronto's northwest end, police say.

+Toronto police said they were called to a home on Connaught Avenue in the Bathurst Street and Steeles Avenue West area around 3:15 p.m.

+That's where they say a male was found shot.
+He was pronounced dead at the scene.

 SHOOTING:<br>Bathurst St + Steeles Ave West<br>3:17pm<br>- Reports of a shooting at a residence <br>- Officers are on scene <br>- One male located who has been shot<br>- Officers providing life-saving measures<a href="https://twitter.com/TorontoMedics?ref_src=twsrc%5Etfw">@TorontoMedics</a> are on scene<br>- Male has been pronounced deceased<a href="https://twitter.com/hashtag/GO314804?src=hash&ref_src=twsrc%5Etfw">#GO314804</a><br>^lb—@TPSOperations